Welcome to Disability Support Services!

 We are open and ready to help you with your academic needs.
 On our site, you will find a variety of information about our services, technology, and resources to help you succeed in college.

-Request your accommodation letters.
+*Current Students - Please request your accommodation letters.

-College constituents equity and excellence in education.
+The Office of Disability Support Services (DSS) at Seminole State offers College constituents equity and excellence in education.
+We are one campus serving all campuses.
 By working with students, faculty and staff on all Seminole State campuses, DSS ensures that appropriate academic adjustments are made to give all students equal opportunities inside the classroom and around campus.